-The present paper is an opportunity to bring together emerging trends but also necessary nuances to managerial curatorship.
-On the one hand, I will address what the model means in relation to promoting local heritage, reminding Tve verbthat such a practice emerged out of, and was a practical response to, 1970s-80s interests to create stronger and more sustainable links between museums and local communities/heritage, as well as between museums and the societies they operated in (de Varine xx).
-Indeed, managerial curatorship takes its roots in what we would today call curatorial or museum activism (Janes and Sandell 2019, Sandell 2017:7-12).
-On the other hand, and taken more broadly, the model speaks to the future of museum practice and the museum profession in 21st-century museums.
-It is timely to reflect on existing models of socially-driven museum staffing models, especially as ICOM is now working on the next museum definition, with an interest in revealing the complexity of the interaction between museums and the communities they serve, represent, and with whom and through which they express themselves (Brown and Mairesse 2018).
+The present paper is an opportunity to bring together emerging trends as well as necessary nuances on the topic of managerial curatorship.
+On the one hand, I will address what this model means in relation to promoting local heritage, by reminding (whom?
+The audience?
+Transitive verb) that such a practice emerged out of, and was a practical response to, 1970s-80s interests in creating stronger and more sustainable links between museums and local communities/heritage, as well as between museums and the societies in which they operated (de Varine xx).
+Managerial curatorship takes its roots in what we would now call curatorial or museum activism (Janes and Sandell 2019, Sandell 2017:7-12).
+On the other hand, and more broadly, this model speaks to the future of museum practice and the museum profession in 21st-century museums.
+It is timely to reflect on existing models of socially-driven museum staffing models: this is especially the case as ICOM is now working on the next museum definition, with an interest in revealing the complexity of the interactions between museums and the communities they serve, represent, and with whom and through which they express themselves (Brown and Mairesse 2018).
 Is managerial curatorship still relevant 30 years on?
 Has it delivered what it promised in the longue durée?

-This paper will discuss necessary nuances about current discourses and reactions to managerial curatorship by looking at two cases of managerial curatorship, one in Canada (Musée de la civilisation, Quebec City) and the other in Brazil (Museu da Pessoa, São Paulo), and then outline three arguments.
-First, that greater attention should be afforded to developing healthy teamwork by concurrently investing in community participation as well as the career development of key staff figures; this includes better adjusted research strategies suiting museums where managerial curatorship is prevalent.
-This I see as essential to maintaining the ideal of inclusive and participatory society museums – healthy teams make better and more open and participatory museums.
-Indeed, as shown elsewhere (McCall and Gray 2014; Viau-Courville 2016b; see also Paquette 2015), managerial curatorship has not easily stood the test of time, as competing interests have arisen that ultimately have a deep effect on the ideals of interdisciplinarity, multivocality and inclusion.
-Second, that creativity is key to maintaining the sustainability of such a model in the 21st century.
-Third, that there is, really, no such thing as museums without curators.
-As Robert Janes had noted, such types of museum management and curatorship models are ‘more a state of mind rather than a stage of working, where one must learn to tolerate ambiguity and effectively manage complexity, rather than simplify it’ (Janes 2013: 48).
-As such, better managing curatorial authority instead of attempting to remove or displace it will be useful to thinking about the future of museum leadership.
-Concluding sentence
+This paper will address necessary nuances about current discourses and reactions to managerial curatorship by looking at two cases of managerial curatorship: one in Canada (Musée de la civilisation, Quebec City) and one in Brazil (Museu da Pessoa, São Paulo).
+It will then put forth three arguments.
+First, that greater attention should be afforded to developing healthy teamwork by concurrently investing in community participation as well as the career development of key staff figures (this includes better-adjusted research strategies suiting museums where managerial curatorship is prevalent).
+This seems to me essential for maintaining the ideal of inclusive and participatory society museums – healthy teams make better and more open and participatory museums.
+Indeed, as shown elsewhere (McCall and Gray 2014; Viau-Courville 2016b; see also Paquette 2015), managerial curatorship has not easily stood the test of time, as competing interests have arisen that ultimately have a deep effect on the ideals of interdisciplinarity, multivocality, and inclusion.

+The second argument is that creativity is key to maintaining the sustainability of such a model in the 21st century.
+(Expand a bit?
+1-2 sentences?)

+Third, and last, I contend that there is actually no such thing as a museum without curators.
+As Robert Janes has noted, such types of museum management and curatorship models are ‘more a state of mind rather than a stage of working, where one must learn to tolerate ambiguity and effectively manage complexity, rather than simplify it’ (Janes 2013: 48).
+As such, better management of curatorial authority instead of attempts to remove or displace it will be a useful strategy for thinking about the future of museum leadership.

+(Concluding sentence?
+How will this contribute to the field and/or fit within the conference goals?)

 Cited references: